-Eva Mendes Explains Six Month Absence With Her Stunning Public Appearance
+Eva Mendes Explains Six-Month Absence With Her Stunning Public Appearance

-Eva Mendes has been absent from the public eye for more than six months, longer, if you consider her last film appearance was in the 2014 fantasy/mystery, Lost River.
+Eva Mendes has been absent from the public eye for more than six months, longer, if you consider her last film appearance was in the 2014 fantasy/mystery Lost River.
 Mendes was conspicuously absent through the recent awards season as well, which is surprising, considering her current boyfriend, Ryan Gosling, received a number of nominations for La La Land.
 While it seems Eva has given up on Hollywood, she isn’t shying away from the spotlight entirely.
 A recent appearance delighted fans who have missed seeing Eva’s public appearances, but, more than that, the recent outing revealed what Ms. Mendes has been doing to occupy her time.

-Eva Mendes Reveals Why She Chose To Appear Publicly, After Six Months Away
+Eva Mendes Reveals Why She Chose To Appear Publicly After Six Months Away

 People shares that Eva Mendes stepped out on Thursday in Miami, Florida, but she wasn’t attending a film premiere or an awards banquet.
 Instead, Eva was functioning as a promoter for her new fashion line, which is to be carried by New York & Company.
 Mendes has spent her time away from the public eye productively, rebranding herself as a fashion designer.